bernardphh/500px-APIless/README.md

 As a 500px user who does not want to be manipulated by bots, Initially I just wanted to gather data from the site, manually analyze it and figure it out the users who:
- - Trigger me into following them, then ignore me, or un-follow me not long after.
  - Like every photo I posted, give un-mistaken robot comments, and like my photo back every time I liked theirs
  - Get unbelievable number of followers
- ...
+ - Follow me then un-follow me if I don't follow them back.
+ - Follow me but do not have any interaction   ...

 And as a programmer, I got curious, wondering how things can be done.
 I ended up creating some bots myself.